alexfoley/michael-scott-tests/README.md

 # Michael Scott Project Plan

+## 1. Define the Criteria
-1. **Define the Criteria:** Clearly outline the criteria and tests you want to include in the suite, based on the Michael Scott Factors.
+Determine the specific nature and parameters of the Michael Scott tests based on the previously discussed factors.

     - Criteria 1: Inappropriate Remarks
     - Criteria 2: Desire for Attention
     - Criteria 3: Awkward Leadership Style